Chinese surveillance balloon now drifting across the middle of the U.S., Pentagon confirms - NewsBreak

 However, after consultations with the Pentagon and Congress, the State Department concluded that “conditions are not right at this moment for Secretary Blinken to travel to China,” the senior State Department official said, speaking to reporters on background.

-Montana’s U.S. Sen. Jon Tester said Friday morning that he has been monitoring the situation.
+Montana’s U.S. Sen. John Tester said Friday morning that he has been monitoring the situation.

-“I am in contact with DOD and Intelligence officials about this completely unacceptable provocation,” Tester, a Democrat, wrote on Twitter.
+“I am in contact with DOD and Intelligence officials about this completely unacceptable provocation,” Tester wrote on Twitter early Friday.
 “I am receiving a classified briefing once I return to Washington and will hold everyone accountable until I get real answers.”

 The Pentagon confirmed Thursday that the U.S. had detected and begun tracking the balloon, which is traveling at a high altitude, “well above commercial air traffic and does not present a military or physical threat to people on the ground,” according to Ryder.